Olympic women's hockey tournament to expand to 10 teams in 2022

 PYEONGCHANG, Korea, Republic Of — Women's hockey has gone from having an uncertain future at the Winter Olympics to expansion.

-International Ice Hockey Federation president Rene Fasel says the women's hockey field in 2022 will increase by two countries to 10.
+International Ice Hockey Federation president Rene Fasel said Monday in Pyeongchang, South Korea, that the women's hockey field in 2022 will increase by two countries to 10.

-Beijing's organizing committee asked for the expansion, which helps host China get a team in the tournament.
+Beijing's organizing committee asked for the expansion, Fasel said, which helps host China get a team in the tournament.

+"We are sure that is the next step we have to do for our women's game," said Zsuzsanna Kolbenheyer, chair of the IIHF's women's committee, at a news conference with Fasel.

 When Canada and the U.S. outscored their opposition by a combined 88-4 at the 2010 Vancouver Games, then-president of the International Olympic Committee Jacques Rogge said "we cannot continue without improvement."